VasilikiZarkadoula/NLP-Paper-Reproducability-Study/README.md

   year={2022}
 }

-This repository does not include the code of the paper.
+This repository does not include the code used by the authors for their paper.
 The authors' repository is publicly available: https://github.com/txsun1997/metric-fairness

 This repository only includes Jupyter notebooks that rerun their scripts and scripts or files that needed modifications.
 For reprodicibility, the reader should use our notebooks along with the authors' code.